Reading time: 4 minutes

 2017 | UniSuper | UniSuper |

-QSuper’s innovative lifetime pension allows members to take out the same amount of money each year until they die, so they can be confident that their money won’t run out.
+QSuper’s trailblazing lifetime pension allows members to take out the same amount of money each year until they die, so they can be confident that their money won’t run out.
 Another advantage is that only 60% of the money in a lifetime pension account is counted towards the Age Pension assets test, unlike other pension accounts where 100% of your balance is assessed.

 The bottom line

-Choosing a pension fund that offers the best retirement outcome for your personal circumstances and preferences is every bit as important as choosing the right super fund, perhaps more so.
+Choosing a pension fund that offers the best retirement outcome for your personal circumstances and preferences is every bit as important as choosing the right super fund; perhaps more so.

 Leave a Reply